oracle/terraform-provider-oci/docs/database/db_systems.md

 	The maximum length of the combined hostname and domain is 63 characters.

 	**Note:** The hostname must be unique within the subnet.
 If it is not unique, the DB System will fail to provision.
 * `license_model` - (Optional) The Oracle license model that applies to all the databases on the DB System.
 The default is LICENSE_INCLUDED.
+Allowed values are: LICENSE_INCLUDED, BRING_YOUR_OWN_LICENSE.
 * `node_count` - (Optional) Number of nodes to launch for a VM-shape based RAC DB system.
 * `shape` - (Required) The shape of the DB System.
 The shape determines resources allocated to the DB System - CPU cores and memory for VM shapes; CPU cores, memory and storage for non-VM (or bare metal) shapes.
 To get a list of shapes, use the [ListDbSystemShapes](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/database/20160918/DbSystemShapeSummary/ListDbSystemShapes) operation.
 * `source` - (Optional) Source of database: NONE for creating a new database DB_BACKUP for creating a new database by restoring a backup